cjtessler/MATH3733-SP18/Lessons/Day 17.md

 ##### Dictionaries #####
 # A dictionary is more general than a list.
 # A list's elements were accessed using integer indices.
-# A dictionary's elements are accessed by using key
+# A dictionary's elements are accessed by using key.

 # Initialize an empty dictionary
 eng2sp = dict()